Last Updated on May 28, 2023 by Paul Guzman

-The Kalanchoe Plant (Kalanchoe blossfeldiana) is easy to grow indoor houseplant.
+The Kalanchoe Plant (Kalanchoe blossfeldiana) is an easy-to-grow indoor houseplant.
 It can also be used outdoors during the spring and fall seasons.
-The blooms are white, pink, fuschia, and light orange.
+The blooms are white, pink, Fuchsia, and light orange.

 This plant does have thick leaves and is considered a succulent.
-It is a low maintenance plant but it does require good well drained composted soil.
-It loves to be in a container and is disease and insect tolerant.
+It is a low-maintenance plant, but it does require good well-drained composted soil.
+It loves to be in a container and is a disease and insect tolerant.

 Can the Kalanchoe plant tolerate freezing temperatures?